 Now that you’ve done the groundwork and got your budget in place, don’t let your effort go to waste.
 Know your saving strengths and your spending weaknesses.
 If you're a skilled saver, this might be easy for you but if you're a spender and money burns a hole in your pocket, think about using things like payroll splits or locked down accounts to make it harder to get access to your funds.

-The key to successful budgeting long-term is holding yourself accountable and to stay in control of your finances.
-You may find our budgeting app, mymo by P&N Bank helpful with keeping a close eye on where your money goes.
+The key to successful budgeting long-term is holding yourself accountable and staying in control of your finances.
+You may find our app, mymo, helpful for keeping a close eye on where your money goes.
 Check it out and see if it could help you.

 For a little boost to your savings, look for higher interest accounts or term deposits to maximise your return and to help you reach your goal sooner.
 You may also find our account feature Pay&Save helpful to automatically build up your savings – after all, every little helps.